 Axtell is survived by three children, Thomas Axtell (Jonna) of Henderson NV, Richard Axtell of Danville KY, and Linda Rudat of Seattle WA; a daughter-in-law, Ellen Axtell of Madison MS; six grandchildren, Andrea Axtell (Andrew Goodale), Sarah Axtell (Marko Blagojevic), Scott Rudat (Atalie), Laura Rudat Bettelheim (Julien), Ian Rudat (Lexi) and Kat Axtell Harrod (Dean), and eight great-grandchildren.
 He was preceded in death by his beloved wife of 58 years, Betty Wettstein Axtell and a son, Robert Axtell.

 Services will be at Westminister Presbyterian Church, 2000 Oakwood Drive, Medford Oregon on Saturday January 25, 2020 at 10am.
 In lieu of flowers, the family requests that donations be made to Court Appointed Special Advocates or the Lion’s Eye Bank.

-To plant a tree in memory of Alan True Axtell, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Alan True Axtell, please visit our floral store.